 Um, we'll take it!
 As Tina Hoang-To, founder of Wedding Spot, points out, typically grooms aren't 100% involved in the planning process.
 "But something about a destination wedding makes them more likely to want to help out, be it through organizing outings for the wedding party or finding a cool place for the day after brunch."

 Fewer Friends Will Bug You for a Plus One

 Why?
 Well, because the cost of attending your destination wedding makes it weird for them to drag along somebody they just started dating, explains wedding planner Sandy Malone, owner of Weddings in Vieques.
 "This helps shrink the size of that ever-growing guest list and assures you that the people who will actually be with you to witness the exchange of your vows are the people you love the most."

-Remember: it's a vacation for your friends and family too!
+Remember: it's a vacation for your friends and family, too!
 "Those that make the trip are generally in the mood to party," says Nicole Matthews, founder of The Henley Company.
-This is great news for many couples that are hoping to keep the energy high and have an after party planned.
+This is great news for many couples who are hoping to keep the energy high and have an after-party planned.

 Because your friends and family have taken a break from their typical day-to-day activities and are in total vacation mode, that means they're also entirely tuned into your wedding and ready to have fun, says Phoenix, Arizona-based wedding planner Chandra Keel, owner of Chandra Keel Events.

 You'll Likely Spend Less on Design and Dé

 "We've noticed that destination weddings sometimes require less design, as the backdrop itself becomes a part of the dé, which could result in a more affordable wedding overall," informs Wilson.
 In fact, the location creates one of the most important, memorable, and interesting elements of your celebration, according to celebrity event designer Brett Galley of Hollywood POP.
 "You won't need much more in dé, just some basics and you're ready to walk down the aisle."